zfox23/hiring-senior-frontend-engineer/README.md

     - I created a utility function to return a stable hex color given a string.
 This lets me associate each unique nationality with a unique color.
     - The "Nationality" and "Payload Count" headers in the mockup are a different typeface from the rest.
 I'm not going to use a different typeface for my submission (not worth the extra time).
     - I'm using `react-tooltip` to make tooltip integration easier.
 Don't want to write my own library for that, either.
+    - The cursor targets for the pie chart as designed are too small for my liking, so that's something I'd like to talk to the designer about.

 -----